cloudbees-days/cloudbees-field-workshops/docs/core/core-1.md

 ]

 ???
-The `workshop-setup` job also created two GitHub pull requests to streamline the labs where they are used.
+The `workshop-setup` job also created three GitHub pull requests to streamline the labs where they are used.